purescript/documentation/errors/InvalidInstanceHead.md

 we're "pattern matching" on the left side of `RowToList` - we don't know what `la` is, but we trust the compiler to iron out that little detail for us.

-Now that's all ready to roll, we should probably write `IsHomogenousRow`:

 Now we implement `IsHomogenousRowList`.
 The type parameter `list` is the `RowList` we want to check for homogeneously-typed values, which all have type `a`.